 Many end users aren’t regularly patching their operating systems or third-party software, picking and choosing what to update – or just putting it off because they don’t have time – then when their system breaks, they call an MSP.
 Although not the ideal scenario, that situation may set the stage for a conversation about how your business can keep its systems up to date with Patch Management as a Service.

 Must-Have Patch Management Solution Features

 To build an efficient and profitable patch management practice, the solution you choose includes the following features:

 Automation – Some MSPs aren’t automating patch management to the fullest extent and, as a result, have full-time employees dedicated to the task.
 Automation is much more cost-effective than labor.
 Further, tools that help you be proactive with patching can lessen administrative burdens.

-Automated patch management tools will communicate with vendors – in some cases for both OS and third-party software – to find new patches, eliminating the need to do that research on your own.
+Automated patch management tools will communicate with vendors – sometimes for both OS and third-party software – to find new patches, eliminating the need to do that research independently.